AndreaMorgan/Python_FinancialAnalysis/README.md

 *Create Python classes and objects.<br>
 *Create, read, update, and delete data from a SQL database using SQLAlchemy's ORM.<br>
 *Reflect existing databases.<br>
-*Use the SQLAlchemy ORM to create classes that model tables.
+*Use the SQLAlchemy ORM to create classes that model tables. <br>
 *Use the ORM define relationships and foreign key constraints.
 *Use joins to query related data.
 *Use Flask to create and run a server.